In most cases, no.

 - Most equipment owners lack the equipment, knowledge, parts and skills needed to undertake electronic work, guided or otherwise.
 Much better to take it to a skilled professional.

-- I must safeguard my IP, techniques, and proprietary solutions, many of which I’ve developed from scratch.
-My work is heavily copied without attribution or remuneration and often for commercial gain.
+- I need to safeguard my IP and proprietary solutions, many of which I’ve developed from scratch, for maintaining hi-fi equipment.
+My work is already copied, without attribution or remuneration, and often for commercial gain.
+I like helping people, but my competitors, not so much!

 Discover more from LiQUiD AUDiO